TSAndrews/EmbeddedKnowledgeBO/README.md

 inferred system noise.
 Providing a minimum length-scale can help locate this secondary optima and ensure that the kernels only capture the base trends and not the system noise.

-The impacts of these modifications on computational and iterative performance will be demonstrated using the optimization of a simulated nucleophilic aromatic substitution reaction system.
+The impacts of these modifications on computational and iterative performance were demonstrated on the optimization of a simulated nucleophilic aromatic substitution reaction system.
 This simulated system was adapted from the summit software package<sup>1</sup> and is based on the works of Hone et al.<sup>2</sup>.
+The system was optimized to maximize space-time yield and minimize reaction E-factor.
+These are common industrial measures for production rate and material wastage respectively.
+Both of these metrics can be calculated from the concentration of product produced by a reaction and the set experimental parameters such as duration and initial reactant quantities.

 ## Results
 ### The effect of post-modelling objective computation
-Computation of objectives after the fitting of models results in a significant reduction in the required computation cost when identifying exploration points for the nucleophilic aromatic substitution system.
-This is due to the fact that only one model need be fitted to describe both objectives as both space-time yield and E-factor can be computed from the measured yields of the system.
-Bayesian optimization iterations were typically twice as fast when computing objectives after modelling due to this reduction in dimensionality during the modelling process.
-Computation cost generally decreases over time, likely due to the increased ease of optimizing kernel hyperparameters to maximize the likelihood  when more data is present.
+Computation of objectives from a single model of yield halved the computation time for each iteration of the optimizer compared to modelling both space-time yield and E-factor separately.
+This is to be expected.
+Model fitting is typically the most computationally intensive task during bayesian optimization and so reducing the number of models that need be fitted has a significant impact on computation time.

 Post-modelling objective computation does not appear to have a significant impact on the convergence rate of the optimizer.
 When data has a low noise level, post-modelling objective computation does typically increase